apache/nuttx/README.txt

-  The current NuttX build system supports *only* the new compressed, defconfig configuration files generated using the kconfig-frontends tools as described in the preceding secition.
-Support for the older, legacy, manual configurations was eliminated in NuttX 7.0; suppport for uncompressed .config-files-as-defconfig files was eliminated after NuttX-7.21.
+  The current NuttX build system supports *only* the new compressed, defconfig configuration files generated using the kconfig-frontends tools as described in the preceding section.
+Support for the older, legacy, manual configurations was eliminated in NuttX 7.0; support for uncompressed .config-files-as-defconfig files was eliminated after NuttX-7.21.
 All configurations must now be done using the kconfig-frontends tool.
 The older manual configurations and the new